Sage has been a professional writer of 14 years and a Wiccan for 25 years. Her religious ideas and experiences often inspire her writing.

 What Pat Robertson Says About Wiccans

 Christian television preacher Pat Robertson has never had much love for Wiccans.
-In the past, he's told a Wiccan viewer that he was going to Hell and he urged a family to cut off their mother for becoming Wiccan.
+In the past, he's told a Wiccan viewer that he was going to Hell, and he urged a family to cut off their mother for becoming Wiccan.
 So when a friend sent me a link to an article about Robertson's response today to a viewer of The 700 Club, I can't say I was at all surprised.

 Robertson's answer made me feel sorrow in my heart.

 It wasn't sorrow for Wiccans, that we're misunderstood, or that people would shun us.
 It was sorrow for people like Robertson, people who would listen to him, and their children.
 I also feel sorry for other Christians, good people, who get lumped together with such extremists.

-700 Club Viewer Asks About Wiccan Neighbors
+The 700 Club Viewer Asks About Wiccan Neighbors

-Today on The 700 Club, Robertson received a question from a viewer.
+On The 700 Club, Robertson received a question from a viewer.
 The question read:

 A family that recently moved into my neighborhood claims to be Wiccan.
 I have heard from my son some of the things their daughter told him, and it really kind of frightened me to hear about spells and other concepts I've never heard of in the Bible.
 Should I let my son be friends with their daughter?
-Should I try to be friends with the family.
+Should I try to be friends with the family?
 I'm so unsure.
 What is the Christian things to do? — Nick

 Here is Robertson's Reply:

-A thing like that, uhh... you know you look at the Old Testament and it says that you don't inter-marry with them, you don't give your sons to their daughters, or their daughters to their sons.
-They'll corrupt you and, you know, these people, they'll, you know, they'll say these are' white witches' vs. 'black witches'... there's no such thing as 'good witch'.
+A thing like that, uhh... you know you look at the Old Testament, and it says that you don't inter-marry with them, you don't give your sons to their daughters, or their daughters to their sons.
+They'll corrupt you and, you know, these people, they'll, you know, they'll say these are' white witches' vs. 'black witches'... there's no such thing as "good witch."
 I mean, you know, it's all demonic, and you don't want your children involved in that stuff.
 I mean they have power, don't think it's not real, it is real.
 But it's real wrong.
 And, uh, I would just say you're not permitted to go to their houses or have anything to do with them.
-They may seem to be very pleasant people and all that, but they'll destroy your children and you have to protect them.
+They may seem to be very pleasant people and all that, but they'll destroy your children, and you have to protect them.

 My Thoughts on Robertson's Response